Jake Arrieta counting on team to win Game 5, extend his time with Cubs

 After having lasted only three innings in his previous start, on Sept.
 26, Arrieta fared a bit better in Game 4.
 He labored through four innings, throwing 90 pitches and allowing an unearned run.

-If that’s how he goes out as a Cub, it’s unbefitting a pitcher who was a sparkling 68-31 in four and a half seasons on the North Side.
+If that’s how he goes out as a Cub, it’s unbefitting a pitcher who was a sparkling 68-31 in 4½ seasons on the North Side.
 Over the last three seasons, Arrieta’s 54 victories, 2.71 ERA and .203 opponents’ batting average rank first, second and third, respectively, in all of baseball.

 “I was just a little erratic,” he said.
 “My emotions were high.
 The energy level was at a pretty high level, obviously, in this situation.”